Essentials

 ./build.sh -projecthelp

-Before submitting or committing changes, you should check that the XML is correct, and the generated HTML:
+Before submitting a patch, validate your XML and the generated HTML:

 ./build.sh validate-xml